Space: a Japanese lander entered the orbit of the Moon

 “The results should be used in international space exploration programs currently under study,” she added.

-A Japanese astronaut could also set foot on lunar soil for the very first time, in 2025 at the earliest, as part of the United States’ Artemis manned missions, the Kyodo agency reported on Sunday.
+A Japanese astronaut might also set foot on lunar soil for the very first time, in 2025 at the earliest, as part of the United States’ Artemis manned missions, the Kyodo agency reported on Sunday.

 Last August, India succeeded in landing its first spacecraft on the Moon.
 Before her, only the United States, the Soviet Union and China had already achieved such a feat.